Google search ads: Step by step approach to launch google search ads

 Step 6: Response / Impact

-engine.
 In this stage, you will evaluate the response to your ad or see the impact of ad on your business.
 The response could be evaluated in terms of awareness, brand recall, attitude, or intention to purchase.
 The impact could be evaluated in terms of impressions, clicks, lead generated or sales.
 The impact could be also be evaluate on the basis of Cost per mile (CPM), Cost per click (CPC), cost per lead (CPL), Cost per acquisition (CPA).